adahanyigitol/temperature_playlist_analyzer/README.md

 ## Overview

-This Python program, dubbed **Spotify Weather-Based Music Recommender**, is your go-to tool for a personalized music experience tailored to the current weather conditions.
-It seamlessly integrates Spotify data with real-time weather information, ensuring you get the perfect soundtrack for any climate.
+This Python program, dubbed **Spotify Weather-Based Music Recommender**, is the go-to tool for a personalized music experience tailored to the current weather conditions.
+It seamlessly integrates Spotify data with real-time weather information, ensuring to get the perfect soundtrack for any climate.

 ## Features

 1. **Data Retrieval and Preprocessing:**
-   - Fetch and process your Spotify favorite songs playlist using BeautifulSoup.
+   - Fetch and process the Spotify favorite songs playlist using BeautifulSoup.
    - Create a comprehensive DataFrame with song names, dance values, energy values, and happiness values.
    - Handle empty values with preprocessing techniques, ensuring data consistency.

 2. **Weather Information:**
    - Retrieve current weather conditions using OpenWeatherMap API.
    - Visualize temperature, cloudiness, and humidity features through bar graphs.
-   - Experience your geographical location's weather map come alive using folium.
+   - Experience current geographical location's weather map come alive using folium.

 3. **Dynamic Song Selection Algorithm:**
    - Formulate an algorithm summing dance, energy, and happiness values.